What is Blood Pressure?

 Supplement your yoga practice with these simple, multi-therapeutic lifestyle changes:

-Shake your head - at the salt-shaker!
-Learn to use lemon, low-fat yogurt, unusual spices and herbs as substitute taste-givers and enhancers.
+- Shake your head - at the salt-shaker!
+Learn to use lemon, low-fat yoghurt, unusual spices and herbs as substitute taste-givers and enhancers.
 And remove those pickles from the dining table!
 Opt for healthier low-salt chutneys and salads

 Ayurveda – The Healthy Lifestyle Alternative